quecot/electron-app-from-dist/README.md

 If you're building your web application with Vite, ensure you set "base": "./", in your vite.config.js or vite.config.ts to ensure correct asset paths in the built Electron app.

+## Note for Astro Users

+Astro does not allow for non-url paths as base, which can be seen discussed in [this issue](https://github.com/withastro/astro/issues/2163#issuecomment-994145837).
+For a quick fix, you can check out [astro-relative-links](https://www.npmjs.com/package/astro-relative-links).

 ## License

 This project is licensed under the MIT License.